DPontes/CppND-Capstone-Snake-Game/README.md

 #### Classes use appropriate access specifiers for class members

+The base code from Udacity's repository already has the correct access specifiers in the existing classes; moreover, the new `Border` class in the `border.h` file also has the correct access specifiers

 #### Class constructors utilize member initialization lists

 #### Classes abstract implementation details from their interfaces